 Setting Up a High Availability Channel

-Set up a High Availabilty (HA) channel to ensure that your live content is always available.
+Set up a High Availability (HA) channel to ensure that your live content is always available.

 HA Channels are a logical representation of multiple channels working in parallel to stream content to a common end point.
 Functions of a HA Channel include automatic failover and reliability.